-Marvin Ventrell became CEO of the National Association of Addiction Treatment Providers (NAATP) in 2015, continuing his 30-year career as a lawyer, association director, teacher, and addiction treatment executive.
-NAATP, founded in 1978, is a professional membership association of addiction treatment providers whose mission is to provide leadership, advocacy, training, and member support services to ensure the availability and highest quality of addiction treatment.
-As NAATP CEO, Mr. Ventrell is responsible for all association administration and program.
-He serves on numerous boards and committees and is the NAATP Representative to the American Society of Addiction Medicine (ASAM).
-He is a proud and vocal member of the addiction recovery community.
+Marvin Ventrell became the CEO of the National Association of Addiction Treatment Providers (NAATP) in 2015, continuing his 30-year career as a practicing lawyer, association director, teacher, and addiction treatment executive.
+NAATP, founded in 1978, is a professional membership association of addiction treatment providers whose mission is to provide leadership, advocacy, training, and member support services to ensure the equitable availability and highest quality of addiction treatment.

 Mr. Ventrell’s career has been devoted to advocating for populations in need and building legal and health care system responses to meet those needs.
 In addition to serving in executive leadership roles in several national social welfare and justice agencies, he has authored two textbooks on law and social justice, book chapters and professional articles on law, medicine, social services, behavioral health, and addiction treatment and recovery.
 He is a frequent lecturer at treatment programs, conferences, universities, and agencies throughout the country.